 A decade later, President Nixon ended the draft.
 This has directly led to fewer Americans serving in the military, and indirectly to fewer veterans serving in federal elected office.
 So at the same time that burial at Arlington became seen as one of the highest honors our country could bestow on the deceased, the number of politicians who are eligible has been decreasing.
 That makes the burials of Lugar and Bayh stand out all the more, and perhaps continuing to feed the misconception of why people are buried at Arlington.

 All of that is to say, then, that the list of prominent politicians buried at Arlington is not as large as one might guess.
-The list of Hoosier politicians is even smaller: Governor Paul McNutt and Sen. Vance Hartke.
+The list of Hoosier politicians is even smaller: Governor Paul McNutt, Sen. Vance Hartke, and Rep. Frank McCloskey.
 But there is no provision for service as Governor, and McNutt wouldn’t even qualify because he served as the National Commander of the American Legion.
 Instead, he qualifies because he served in the army during World War I, and later as U.S. Ambassador to the Philippines.

 And if you’re curious about the final resting place of other Hoosier politicians?
 Look no further than Crown Hill in Indianapolis.
 While it contains a national veterans cemetery with less strict requirements, it’s also where you can also find 25% (11 of 44) of deceased Indiana governors, 75% (3 of 4) of our deceased Hoosier Vice Presidents, and 100% (Benjamin Harrison) of Hoosier Presidents.
 In addition, there are dozens of other U.S. Senators, U.S. Representatives, and state legislators buried there.